What is zone offense in basketball?

 Afterwards, 5 cuts across the lane to the left side low post area and can receive the ball from 3.
 From there, 5 can score near the basket or 1 could receive the ball from 5 via a skip pass and then take the open jump shot.

-2-3 zone offense plays
+2-3 zone offense series

 3 receives the ball from 1 and immediately reverses it back to the top.
 Next, 4 receives the ball from 1 and then reverses it back to the top once again.